 Woke up at 3 am to high winds and vigorous rocking.
 We were prepared to expect the storm and hoped that we could stay with RO as long as we were able to monitor it.
 To set up a quick getaway, we gathered our life jackets and last min gadgets such as our cell phones and flashlights in a spot close to the hatch door.
 The marina managers arranged for all of liveaboards to seek temp housing in an empty unit at the apartments across from the marina, should we need it.
+Got to the apt and met up with 4-5 couples that sought refuge like we did.
+It turned out to be a social gathering while waiting out the storm.
+While the storm broke a bit, we took advantage and left the apt to a diner nearby for breakfast.
+It was indeed the only place opened--a delicious breakfast and great company was the way to go! :)

 Tom and Bob catching up with family and friends